Amha-Endrayes/clean-air/esp8266/README.md

+## Description
-This dir contains ESP8266 Firmware and other related configration files
+This directory contains ESP8266 Firmware and other related configration files